taddison/personal-site/content/blog/2020/03/getting-a-list-of-all-performance-counters-ingested-to-log-analytics/index.md

 | order by TotalVolumeGB desc
 ```

-Doing this on a couple of workspaces revealed a fair amount of overlap - my suspicion was that we were ingesting the same counters in multiple workspaces.
-The following script will dump all counters ingested to any workspace, along with their instance and frequency.
-A reliable way to really drive up your ingestion costs are the `Process/% Processor Time` counter ingested for every instance (`*`) at a frequency of 10 seconds.
+A recent review showed a fair amount of performance counter overlap between workspaces - my suspicion was that we were ingesting the same counters in multiple workspaces.
+The following script dumps all counters ingested to any workspace, along with their target instance and frequency.
+A reliable way to drive up your ingestion costs are the `Process/% Processor Time` counter ingested for every instance (`*`) at a frequency of 10 seconds.

 We got rid of that one pretty fast.